metosin/reitit/doc/development.md

 git push --tags
 ```

-* Remembor to update the changelog!
+* Remember to update the changelog!
 * Announce the release at least on #reitit in Clojurians.